FERPA Student Rights

 Washington, DC 20202-5901

-Directory Information.
-The following information has been defined by the university as directory information: student's name, class and college, local and permanent address, listed telephone number, email address, enrollment status, most recent previous educational institution attended, dates of attendance at the University of Florida, major, degree earned, nature and place of employment at the University, honors and awards received, publication titles, participation in officially recognized or registered activities and sports and weight and height of members of athletic teams.
+Directory Information is defined as: the student’s name, class and college, local and permanent addresses, listed telephone number, email address, enrollment status, most recent previous educational institution attended, dates of attendance at the University of Florida, majors, minors, certificates, concentrations and degrees earned, nature and place of employment at the University, honors and awards received, publication titles, participation in officially recognized or registered activities and sports, and weight and height of members of athletic teams.

 Under FERPA, the university may release directory information without a student's prior consent, unless the student tells the university not to release this information, by placing what is known as a privacy hold.
 In order to place a privacy hold, the student must complete a Request for Nondisclosure of Directory Information, which is available from the Office of the University Registrar in 222 Criser Hall.